pymc-devs/pymc/docs/source/developer_guide.rst

 use it in the model to build the model log-likelihood function.
 Random number generation is great to have, but sometimes there might not be efficient random number generator for some densities.
-Since a function is all you need, you can wrap almost any theano function into a distribution using ``pm.DensityDist`` https://docs.pymc.io/Probability\_Distributions.html#custom-distributions
+Since a function is all you need, you can wrap almost any Theano function into a distribution using ``pm.DensityDist`` https://docs.pymc.io/Probability\_Distributions.html#custom-distributions